carstenandrich/debian-minimal-live/README.md

 Both live and installed systems use systemd for everything (booting, network configuration, logging) and traditional alternatives (syslogd, cron, etc.) are not installed by default.

-The live system relies on a compressed SquashFS read-only root file system combined with an OverlayFS for volatile run-time write access.
-The OverlayFS is initialized from a compressed .tar file during early boot (in initramfs), enabling retroactively customized replication of a single live image for deployment on multiple systems that require different configurations.
-Systemd-boot is used as boot loader, so only UEFI is supported.

 The build process is implemented by multiple, compartmentalized shell scripts.
 A [Makefile](./Makefile) is used to orchestrate the build including dependency